 Wear a well-fitting and supportive bra at all times, even when you are sleeping.

 This will reduce some of the burden on your skin and connective tissue to hold up your breasts.
-You may need a few different bras for the various stages of pregancy and breastfeeding, when your breast size may fluctuate.
+You may need a few different bras for the various stages of pregnancy and breastfeeding, when your breast size may fluctuate.

 Keep your skin well moisturized.

 There isn’t one “magic bullet” stretch mark cream on the market that has been proven to work in all women.
 However, research does show that using a hypoallergenic lotion to keep your skin hydrated can keep you looking younger.
 Don’t bother spending a fortune on a pricey department store brand.
 An unscented body lotion from the drug store will be just fine.
+Shea Butter is another excellent all-natural option.

 Try to pump or nurse on a somewhat regular schedule.